KxSystems/docs/docs/wp/disaster-management/index.md

 However, this system shows the potential for the use of kdb+ in the sphere of machine learning when applied to natural language processing tasks.

-## :fontawesome-solid-user: Author
+## Author

-Conor McCarthy joined First Derivatives in March 2018 as a Data Scientist in the Capital Markets Training Program and currently works as a machine learning engineer and interfaces architect in London.
+**Conor McCarthy** joined First Derivatives in March 2018 as a Data Scientist in the Capital Markets Training Program and currently works as a machine learning engineer and interfaces architect in London.

 ## Code